Theodore Goodridge Roberts: Writing

 The Dictionary of Literary Biography (DLB) says that T.G.
 Roberts's "poetry and fiction, staggering in sheer quantity and variety, show at their best Roberts's most enduring gifts: in his poetry a love of nature well served by a keen eye for local color and detail, a good ear for clean, clear rhythm and rhyme, and a forceful, uncluttered narrative line; and in fiction a talent for presenting his abiding perception of universal struggles between good and evil either in mythic tales of adventure or in regional stories animated by local settings, customs, and dialects."

 Of the poems in his 1926 collection, The Lost Shipmate, The Encyclopedia of Literature commented: "Had this volume appeared forty years earlier it might have won for Theodore a reputation equal to that of his brother Charles or of Bliss Carman.
 Poems such as 'The sandbar' and 'Magic' are unmatched in Canadian poetry for a facility and clarity of image suggestive of high-realist painting.

 The Merriest Knight

 The writing that Roberts is most likely to be recognized for today is The Merriest Knight, his collection of Arthurian tales.
 This looks like the one book by Roberts currently in print - ironically, considering that it was never published as a book during Roberts's lifetime.

 Roberts began to write Arthurian fiction in the 1920s; most of these stories, though, were published in the late 1940s and early 1950s in the fiction magazine Blue Book.
 Roberts planned to publish them as a collection, but died in 1953 before he could do so.
-In 2001 Mike Ashley, editor of the Mammoth publishing group, brought them out under his Green Knight imprint.
+In 2001, Mike Ashley, editor of the Mammoth publishing group, brought them out under his Green Knight imprint.

+New Canadian Library

+Two of Roberts's novels were issued as part of the New Canadian Library series published by McClelland and Stewart: The Harbor Master (#63 in the series) and The Red Feathers (#127).